The five most outrageous things Trump said at Mt. Rushmore

 He didn’t even mention the coronavirus.

 Trump didn’t mention the disease once, even to deride it, even as the US death toll has surpassed 130,000.
 Instead, he spoke once again to a tightly packed, mostly maskless crowd.
-On Thrusday, he praised his administration’s response to the virus, despite the fact that the United States the worst outbreak in the world, and described the new surge in cases as “temporary hot spots,” in line with his continued rhetoric of downplaying the deadly pandemic.
+On Thursday, he praised his administration’s response to the virus, despite the fact that the United States the worst outbreak in the world, and described the new surge in cases as “temporary hot spots,” in line with his continued rhetoric of downplaying the deadly pandemic.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.